Sian Proctor: Life and education

-She is a member of the Association of Space Explorers..
+She is a member of the Association of Space Explorers.
 Furthermore in December 2022 she was selected as a member of the National Space Council’s Users Advisory Group.
+As part of her training as pilot of the Inspiration4 flight, she trained in a Cessna CitationJet CJ3 and (under the tutelage of veteran pilot Isaacman) a MiG-29.

 In 2022 she received the honorary degree of Doctor of Humane Letters from University of Massachusetts Lowell.

 In 2023 she participated in the space camp Space 2101 at King Abdullah University of Science and Technology.

 Space career

 2009 NASA Astronaut Selection

-She was a finalist for the 2009 NASA Astronaut Selection Process.
+Proctor was a finalist for the 2009 NASA Astronaut Selection Process.
 She was one of 47 finalists competing against over 3,500 applicants.
 Nonetheless, during the final round, she was not one of the nine astronaut candidates selected for the 2009 NASA Astronaut Group.

-Commercial astronaut during the mission Inspiration4
+Inspiration4 mission pilot

-She was selected as the pilot of the Crew Dragon mission Inspiration4, which launched on September 15, 2021.
+Proctor went to space as a commercial astronaut and pilot of the Crew Dragon orbital spaceflight mission Inspiration4, which launched on 15 September 2021.
 The Prosperity seat, was obtained as she won an entrepreneur competition.
 During the flight training she received the call sign Leo.

 She was joined by Jared Isaacman, Hayley Arceneaux, and Chris Sembroski, for the first all-civilian human spaceflight mission.
-In August 2021 she is featured on the cover of a Time magazine double issue with the rest of the crew of Inspiration4.
+In August 2021 she was featured on the cover of a Time magazine double issue with the rest of the crew of Inspiration4.

+2024 U.S. State Department Science Envoy

+As a scientist-astronaut, Proctor was selected to be a U.S. Science Envoy in 2024 to represent the United States Department of State's global initiative to promote civil use of space in order "to build peer-to-peer connections with foreign researchers, promote space science education, and raise awareness of the importance of space science to society."
+The 2024 Cohort of U.S. Science Envoys is the first all-female cohort in the history of the U.S. Science Envoy Program.

 Career in science education

 HI-SEAS (2013)

-She acted as education outreach officer for the NASA-funded Hawai’i Space Exploration Analog and Simulation (HI-SEAS) mission.
+Proctor acted as education outreach officer for the NASA-funded Hawaii Space Exploration Analog and Simulation (HI-SEAS) mission.
 The purpose of the mission was to investigate food strategies for long duration spaceflight and missions to the Moon or Mars.

 During the four-month simulation, Proctor was hired by Discover Magazine as the photographer for Kate Greene's article Simulating Mars on Earth.
 She also filmed the Meals for Mars YouTube series while in the Mars simulation.

 PolarTREC (2014)

 In 2014, she was selected as a PolarTREC teacher, which is a program funded by the National Science Foundation (NSF) that connects teachers with scientists conducting research in the arctic and Antarctic regions.
-As part of this porgram, she spent a month in Barrow, Alaska learning historical ecology for risk management and investigating the impact of climate change on the coastline and community.
+As part of this program, she spent a month in Barrow, Alaska learning historical ecology for risk management and investigating the impact of climate change on the coastline and community.